-* 1961, Buenos Aires
+* 1961, Buenos Aires.

-Rirkrit Tiravanija’s long and varied career in many ways eludes classification.
-As the artist himself asserts, “relational,” is an apt descriptor for much of his work, as his artistic production focuses on real-time experience and exchange, breaking down the barriers between the object and the spectator in a process that questions both the fetishizing of the art object, as well as the sacredness of the gallery and museum display.
-Tiravanija’s unorthodox work first came to public awareness in a 1989 New York group show in which he showcased Untitled Empty Parenthesis, which consisted of the remains of a green curry meal.
-He continued to push the possibilities and question the principles of the gallery space, eventually preparing large meals for gallery-goers as in Untitled (Free) (1992), and inviting people to live within his piece Untitled (1999), which consisted of an exact replica of his East Village apartment.
-Tiravanija has described his work in these years as: “comparable to reaching out, removing Marcel Duchamp’s urinal from its pedestal, reinstalling it back on the wall, and then, in an act of return to its original use, pissing into it.”
-Essentially, Tiravanija’s interest lies in a desire to subvert deeply-ingrained ways of interacting with “art,” seeking alternative experiences of time, opening the door for novel forms of collaboration and exchange, diminishing the preciousness of objects through a reconsideration of their lifecycle and function—all while remaining resolutely accessible and open to a broad public.
+Even though Rirkrit Tiravanija’s diverse artistic production eludes classification, he has accurately described it as “relational”: a body work focused on real-time experience and exchange that breaks down the barriers between the object and the spectator while questioning the art object as fetish, and the sacredness of the gallery and museum display.
+Tiravanija’s work first came to public awareness in a 1989 New York gallery through untitled (), which consisted of weekly renewed displays of the various stages of a green curry meal: a pedestal for ingredients, a pedestal for curry cooking on a burner, and a pedestal with waste products.
+In 1992, he continued to push and question the possibilities and principles of the gallery space in untitled (free), in which he emptied out an art gallery and turned it into a social/meeting space where he cooked large meals for visitors; and in untitled (1999), an exact replica of his East Village apartment where people were invited to live in.
+Tiravanija has also described his work as: “comparable to reaching out, removing Marcel Duchamp’s urinal from its pedestal, reinstalling it back on the wall, and then, in an act of returning it to its original use, pissing in it.”
+Tiravanija is interested in subverting deeply-ingrained ways of interacting with art through novel forms of collaboration and exchange that diminish the preciousness of objects reconsidering their lifecycle and function while remaining accessible to a broad public.